-Figure 4: Gibraltar's 2019 'manageable' emissions
+Figure 4: Gibraltar's 2021 'manageable' emissions

-Emissions from electricity consumption are the largest source of emissions in Gibraltar, due to the reliance on electricity for nearly all energy needs, the generation technology currently used and the territory's independence from other electricity supply networks.
+Emissions from the transport sector are the largest source of emissions in Gibraltar, accounting for almost half of the "manageable" emissions shown above.
+Local boats dominate transport emissions, with significant contributions from road transport and aviation also.
+Emissions from electricity consumption are the second largest source of emissions in Gibraltar (accounting for almost a third of Gibraltar's "manageable" emissions), due to the reliance on electricity for nearly all energy needs, the generation technology currently used and the territory's independence from other electricity supply networks.
 Prior to 2019, diesel/gas oil (with high carbon intensity) was the only fuel used to generate electricity, meaning the emissions per kilowatt hour (kWh) of electricity were considerably higher than, for example, the UK and other European countries.
 However, in 2019, North Mole Power Station began using natural gas (with a lower carbon intensity than diesel/gas oil) to generate electricity, which has reduced emissions from electricity consumption.
-Having said this, electricity consumption remains the largest source of emissions in Gibraltar.
+Having said this, electricity consumption remains a significant source of emissions in Gibraltar.
 The majority of electricity consumption comes from the commercial sector, followed by residential use.
-Transport also makes a large contribution to emissions, with over 20% of total manageable emissions coming from road transport.